graphql-java/graphql-java-extended-scalars/README.md

 This library provides extended scalars for [graphql-java](https://github.com/graphql-java/graphql-java)

-[GraphQL Scalars](https://spec.graphql.org/October2021/#sec-Scalars) are the leaf values in the GraphQL type system and can't be queried further via sub-field selections.
+[GraphQL Scalars](https://spec.graphql.org/draft/#sec-Scalars) are the primitive leaf values in the GraphQL type system and can't be queried further via sub-field selections.

 The GraphQL Specification defines `String`, `Int`, `Float`, `Boolean` and `ID` as well-defined [built-in scalars](https://spec.graphql.org/October2021/#sec-Scalars.Built-in-Scalars) that must be present in a graphql type system.
 Beyond these, it is up to an implementation about what [custom scalars](https://spec.graphql.org/October2021/#sec-Scalars.Custom-Scalars) are present.